 - Those students with appointments for COVID testing should enter at the Physical Therapy clinic door located on the side of the Campus Health building facing the Bell Tower Parking Deck.
 This means you’ll enter on the lowest level of Campus Health, where symptom screening and testing can occur.

-- All patients with appointment unrelated to COVID should begin with a screening at the main entrance on the first floor of Campus Health before being directed to your appointment location.
+- All patients with appointments unrelated to COVID should begin with a screening at the main entrance on the first floor of Campus Health before being directed to your appointment location.

 - Three Ws: You will be asked to wear a mask at all times in the Campus Health building.
 A medical provider may instruct you to remove your mask during your appointment, but time without a mask will be as brief as possible, if it happens at all.
 Those with COVID symptoms will be provided a medical mask to wear in the building.
 Wait 6 feet apart from other people and wash your hands (or use hand sanitizer) as needed.
 More hand sanitization stations are available throughout the building.